arthur5120/real-time-chat-app/--todo-list.md

 # Give custom elements a prefix ("UI")
 # Break down larger components into smaller ones
 # Socket Connection closing before expected on Brave Browser specifically
+# Implement Idempotency, with a uuid key for each request, an expiration time for it